the-tejal30/Real_Estate_Catalog/README.md

 1. Clone this repository to your local machine.

-2. Set up a database to store property information.
-You can configure the database connection in `config.py`.

 3. Install the required dependencies using `pip install -r requirements.txt`.

-4. Run the application using `python app.py`.
+4. Run the application using `npm run start`.

 5. Access the web application at `http://localhost:5000` in your web browser.